martinmalmgren/martinmalmgren.github.io/upcomingevents.md

 ### March 9
 Tampere
 Recital for the Tampere Piano Society.
 Works by Bach, Percy Grainger and Magnus Lindberg

 ### March 25
 Hämeenlinna
 Inaugural concert for the newly-bought Fazioli grand piano in Hämeenlinna Parish.
 Works by Liszt and Bach.
+PLEASE NOTE: This concert has been postponed until autumn.

 ### April
 Hämeenlinna, Helsinki
 Concert performances of Stravinsky's "Rite of spring", transcribed for solo piano.
 Dates to be announced.

+### June 9-10
+Hanaholmen, Helsinki
+Solo recital.
+Details TBA

+### June 12
+Iitala Music Festival
+Solo recital.
+Works by Sibelius, Lindberg and Ravel.

 To be updated